 An endometrial biopsy is a relatively quick and simple procedure.
 The endometrial biopsy can be performed right in your gynecologist’s office, although some cases may need to be done in the hospital.
 The difference between an endometrial biopsy vs. colposcopy is the removal of a tissue sample.
 There may be some bleeding after a uterine biopsy, which is why you may have to wait up to a week to have sex after endometrial biopsy procedures.

 Endometrial Biopsy Procedure

 During an endometrial biopsy, a small sample is taken from the lining of your uterus — the endometrium — so that it can be studied for signs of cellular abnormalities.
 You might also hear an endometrial biopsy referred to as a uterine biopsy.
-Although the term biopsy is often associated with cancer, there are many other reasons your gynecologist in Queens, NYC might recommend one, such as if you are experiencing:
+There could be several reasons why your doctor can recommend a biopsy:

 - Abnormal uterine bleeding

 - Bleeding after menopause

 An endometrial biopsy allows your doctor to examine the cells of your uterine lining under a microscope, and to see if anything looks abnormal.
 A biopsy can also allow your doctor to check for endometriosis, adenomyosis or endometrial cancer.
 It’s also a test to determine the effectiveness of hormone therapy.
 An endometrial biopsy is the only definitive way to diagnose uterine cancer, and the results are up to 95 percent accurate.

 Endometrial Biopsy vs. Colposcopy

 Unlike a colposcopy, an endometrial biopsy is used to help diagnose problems in your uterus.
 While both procedures can be helpful in determining the cause of unexplained or irregular vaginal bleeding, a colposcopy focuses solely on the cervix itself.